 - The employee must work for the employer for at least 12 months and have worked 1,000 hours or more during the preceding 12-month period.

 - Leave under the NJ SAFE Act must be taken within one year of the incident of domestic violence or sexual assault and may be taken intermittently with employer approval in intervals of no less than one day.

 The unpaid leave shall run concurrently with any paid vacation leave, personal leave, or sick leave that the employee elects to use during any part of the 20 day period.

 New Jersey law prohibits retaliation against employees for the exercise of rights granted by the Act.
 For further details on the qualifying reasons, eligibility criteria, and employers’ and employees’ notice obligations under the Act, please see the NJ SAFE Act poster.

 If you have any additional questions about the NJ SAFE Act, please do not hesitate to contact the benefits office at firstname.lastname@example.org.

 |Compensatory Time Off||Optional|

-After exhausting all of your accrued sick time, you will no longer be paid by Montclair State University but you have the following options through State of New Jersey disability programs:
+If you will no longer be paid by Montclair State University, you have the following options through State of New Jersey disability programs:

 - Temporary Disability Insurance (TDI): You can find information about the eligibility and application process on the State of New Jersey’s Temporary Disability Insurance website page.
 Please note: This process is not managed by Montclair State University, you must follow the procedures specified on their website or contact a Customer Service Representative at 609-292-7060.